Navid200/xDrip/docs/Snooze.md

 If you want to be able to snooze an alert the same way with the screen locked, go to Android Settings &#8722;> Apps & notifications &#8722;> Notifications &#8722;> Notifications on lock screen.
 You will see 3 options.
 They will have different wordings depending on the manufacturer.
 The following image shows an example:
 ![](./images/NotifOnLockScreen.png)

 Choose the least restrictive option.

+Also, in xDrip, enable Settings &#8722;> xDrip+ Display Settings &#8722;> Public Notifications.

 Now, the notification can also be swiped right on the lock screen to snooze the alert.

 If you want the lock screen to automatically show when an alert triggers, without having to press on the power button, enable Settings &#8722;> Alarms and Alerts &#8722;> Glucose Alerts Settings &#8722;> Wake Screen.